UKCloud/documentation/articles/openstack/ostack-how-basic-heat-template.md

 ## Next steps

-The following Red Hat document provides more options for configuring ports when using UKCloud for OpenStack.
+The following document provides more options for configuring and creating Heat templates when using UKCloud for OpenStack.

 [*Heat Orchestration Template (HOT) specification*](https://docs.openstack.org/heat/rocky/template_guide/hot_spec.html)